thindil/steamsky/README.md

 ## Running Steam Sky

-If you compiled the game just clicking on (or executing in console) `steamsky` (on Linux) or `steamsky.exe` (on Windows) in `bin` directory should run it.
+If you compiled the game just clicking on (or executing in console) `steamsky` (on Linux and FreeBSD) or `steamsky.exe` (on Windows) in `bin` directory should run it.
 If you use the downloaded version, the executable file is in the main directory.

 ### Libraries needed to run the game